Any modern digital camera will have camera metering modes, which are fundamental to getting right exposure in your images.

 How to change your camera metering mode

-Changing the camera metering mode varies not only depending on the manufacturer but also model by model.
+Changing the camera metering mode varies not only depending on the manufacturer but also model by model, as we said in our article on camera settings.

 In entry-level cameras, you can select the camera metering mode from the main menu.